goplus/llgo/README.md

 ## Go syntax support

-Common Go syntax is already supported.
+Most of the Go syntax is already supported.
 Except for the following, which needs to be improved:

 * map (Very limited support)
 * chan (Not supported yet)